All Episodes

 It just happened because of corruption and poverty and what have you in their own countries, which has been the case for a while.

-Nothing new about that.
+There's nothing new about that.

-You go back to 2012, the DREAM Act where Obama just put the stroke of his pen, said that anybody here under 16 illegally is now legal and you can stay.
+You go back to 2012, the DREAM Act, where Obama just with the stroke of his pen said that anybody here under 16 illegally is now legal and you can stay sends a message to others.

-A piece of the weekly standard here by Scott W. Johnson.
+A piece of the Weekly Standard here by Scott W. Johnson.

-Couple of paragraphs.
+A couple of paragraphs.

 Many Americans deeply disturb the situation.